An Analog-to-Digital Converter (ADC) is a device that translates an analog voltage to a digital value that a microprocessor can understand.

 For example, MCA ADC channels 1, 2, 3 and 4 are available on the ConnectCore 8M Nano Development Kit XBee Cellular socket.
 To enable them, you must:

-• Disable the mca_uart2 node on the device tree.
+node on the device tree. -

-• Add channels 1, 2, 3 and 4 to digi,adc-ch-list property on the ADC node.
+Add channels 1, 2, 3 and 4 to

-• Enable the mca_adc node.
+Enable the

-For accurate measurement conversion, you must measure the input voltage MCA_VCC and pass it to the kernel via property digi,adc-vref.
+For accurate measurement conversion, you must measure the input voltage MCA_VCC and pass it to the kernel via property digi,adc-vref

 //&mca_uart {